- Collective Worship - Celebrating the Children's Achievements! 8th March 2021 at 11:50

 We aim for every pupil to fulfil their potential no matter what their needs.
 Our School is committed to anti-discriminatory practice to promote equality of opportunity and valuing diversity for all children and families.
 We aim to:

-St Francis' prides itself in being very inclusive and we will endeavour to support every child regardless of their level of need.
+St Francis' prides itself in being very inclusive and we will endeavour to support every child regardless of their level of need in line with the Special Needs and Disability Regulations 2014.
 All pupils follow the National Curriculum at a level and a pace that is appropriate to their abilities.
 At times and when it is felt appropriate, modifications to the curriculum may be implemented.
 To successfully match pupil ability to the curriculum there are some actions we may take to achieve this:

 St Francis Junior School acknowledges its responsibilities under the public sector equality duty of the Equality Act 2010 from 1st October 2010.